BAS Portfolio Requirements

 Each loose section of your work must be clearly marked with your name.
 While the selection committee takes every care not to remove or damage any item, the University cannot be held responsible in any way for loss or damage to a whole or part of your work.
 Portfolios must be submitted with the BAS portfolio application form, provided with your online or paper process.

-The preferred portfolio submission date is 31st July 2018 (all applicants).
-Final deadline for all applications and portfolios: 28th September 2018.
+Final deadline for all applications and portfolios: 29th September 2019.
 Late applications will not be considered.

 Deliver/courier or post portfolios (including all the prescribed tasks as described here, your letter of motivation and your latest school results) to: